threader/PC-Tuning/docs/physical-setup.md

 - Disable unnecessary devices such as WLAN, Bluetooth, High Definition Audio Controller (if not using aux/line-in audio) and unused USB, PCIe, iGPU and DIMM slots

-- Disable Trusted Platform Module
+- Disable Trusted Platform Module.
+On Windows 11, a minority of anticheats (Vanguard, FACEIT) require it to be enabled

-    - Verify that it is disabled in win + r, **tpm.msc**
+    - Verify its status in win + r, **tpm.msc**

 - Enable High Precision Event Timer